-The Organization records, at fair value, legal obligations associated with the retirement or removal of long-lived assets that can be reasonably estimated.
+AMP records, at fair value, legal obligations associated with the retirement or removal of long-lived assets that can be reasonably estimated.
 The recognition of a liability is accompanied by a corresponding increase in utility plant.
-The liability is adjusted for any revisions to the expected value of the retirement obligation (with corresponding adjustments to utility plant) and for accretion of the liability due to the passage of time.
-Accretion of the liability and additional depreciation for utility plant are recognized in net margin in the combined statements of revenues and expenses (Note 11).
+The liability is adjusted for any revisions to the expected value of the retirement obligation (with corresponding adjustments to utility plant) and for accretion due to the passage of time